MicroEJ/docs/SDK6UserGuide/testProject.rst

 - Have a VEE Port which implements the :ref:`BSP Connection <bsp_connection>`.
 - Have a device connected to your workstation both for programming the Executable and getting the output traces.
   Consult your VEE Port specific documentation for setup.
-- Start the :ref:`tool_serial_to_socket` tool if the VEE Port does not redirect execution traces.
+- Start the :ref:`sdk6_tool_serial_to_socket` tool if the VEE Port does not redirect execution traces.

 The configuration is similar to the one used to execute a testsuite on the Simulator.